hashicorp/consul/plugin/kubernetes/README.md

   This allows the querying pod to continue searching for the service in the search path.
   The search path could, for example, include another Kubernetes cluster.

+## Ready

+This plugin reports readiness to the ready plugin.
+This will happen after it has synced to the Kubernetes API.

 ## Examples

 Handle all queries in the `cluster.local` zone.
 Connect to Kubernetes in-cluster.
 Also handle all